What is theosis?

 Question: "What is theosis?"

 It is only because God created man with the ability to experience theosis, i.e., God literally dwelling within us, that we become a reflection of Him.
 Another way to look at the idea of theosis is what Paul tells us in Romans 12:2: “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.”
 Theosis, that process of becoming like God, is the transformation that takes place within the believer.
 But it is really more than that.
-This transformation is made perfect through our partaking in His nature through the Holy Spirit which resides within us.
+This transformation is made perfect through our partaking in His nature through the Holy Spirit who resides within us.
 As a result, there comes to the Christian a profound sense of unity with God.
 Though we know that the full realization of our oneness—our perfection with God—comes after death, this process of theosis or divinization grows in time, by degrees, throughout our lives.

 Recommended Resources: The Moody Handbook of Theology by Paul Enns and Logos Bible Software.